Part 2

 What makes your collection special?

-If you have unseen masterpieces in your collection, then you are off to a great start.
+If you have unseen masterpieces in your collections, then you are off to a promising beginning.
 With the fitting marketing support, there will be enough visitors to make it a huge financial and social success.
-You might even be in the fortunate position that you have to limit the number of people in the exhibition at any one time to allow them to view what is on display.
+Art collectors might even be in the fortunate position that you have to limit the number of people in the exhibition at any one time to allow them to view what is on display.

 However, if your collection is not in this privileged position, it is necessary to do your research.
 There is no point in designing the most impressive exhibition only to find out you’re competing at the same location and time as another collection of similar content.

-Each collector will be assisted by experts or scholars in learning about the stars and supporting items in their collection.
+Each collector will be assisted by experts or scholars in learning about the stars and supporting items in their collections.
 Or as I like to call them, “Generals and Troops.”

 top 10 art collectors